DR NEIL VANZA - SPECIALIST ANAESTHETIST

 • Please bring a medication list with you to hospital on the day of surgery

-• Apart from diabetic medications and blood thinners, you should take all your normal medications on the day of surgery with a sip of water.
-These include blood pressure medications, pain killers, heart medications and puffers
+• Take all your usual medications on the day of surgery with a small sip of water, except for diabetic medications and blood thinners.
+This includes blood pressure medications, pain relief, heart medications, and inhalers.

-• If you are unsure about whether to continue or stop any medication please contact me
+• If you are unsure about whether to continue or stop any medication, please contact me before your surgery.

 • Blood Thinners eg. Aspirin, clopidogrel (Plavix, Iscover), warfarin, dabigatran (Pradaxa), apixaban (Eliquis) etc.

-• Depending on your procedure and reason for taking blood thinners they may need to be ceased a few days prior to surgery
+• Depending on your surgery and reason for taking blood thinners, these medications may need to be stopped several days prior.

-• Your surgeon may advise you, otherwise please contact me for instructions
+• Your surgeon will advise you; if not, please contact me for instructions.

 • Diabetes

-• Do not take any oral (tablet) diabetic medications on the day of your operation
+• Do not take any oral diabetic medications on the day of surgery.

-• If you normally take insulin you will require a reduced dose on the morning of your operation.
-Please contact me to discuss your insulin regime
+• If you use insulin, you will usually need a reduced dose on the morning of your operation.
+Please contact me to discuss your insulin regimen.

-• You are advised to stop smoking 6 weeks prior to your procedure
+• You are strongly advised to stop smoking at least 6 weeks before your procedure to reduce these risks.

 If you have any concerns or questions about these instructions please contact me.